Alkimik9000/Things3TodaySync/server/README.md

 ## `process_english_tasks.py`

-Detects tasks written in English from your Google Tasks list, translates them into Hebrew using the OpenAI API and stores the original and translated titles in `english_tasks.csv`.
-The CSV is uploaded to the EC2 server after processing.
+Detects tasks with English titles from your Google Tasks `@default` list.
+Each task's details are appended to `fetched_tasks.csv` and then removed from Google Tasks.
+The title is translated to Hebrew in GTD style with a short phrase and two emojis using the OpenAI API.
+The result is saved in `processed_tasks.csv`.
+Both CSVs reside in this directory and can optionally be uploaded to an EC2 server.

 ### Requirements
 Install the following dependencies on the EC2 instance: